danprince/danthedev.com/posts/2015-07-25-binary-in-javascript.md

 Tests passing.
 Spot on.

 But how do we get values back out of this binary/number thing?
 Quite simply, do the opposite.
-For instance, let's say we want to read the height of our tile, but what we have in our tile array is <code class="alt">2145</code>.
+For instance, let's say we want to read the height of our tile, but what we have in our tile array is `2145`.

 ### Shift Right (`>>`)